 Testing your cortisol and DHEA levels can be very helpful in determining if your HPA axis is functioning properly and assessing what stage of HPA imbalance you are in.

-At Wise Woman Wellness we can order baseline Cortisol and DHEA testing to be done before your first visit so we can review the results with you at your visit.
+At Wise Woman Wellness in De Pere, WI, near Green Bay, we can order baseline Cortisol and DHEA testing to be done before your first visit so we can review the results with you at your visit.
 We assess your specific stage of HPA Dysfunction and key driving stressor(s) and determine specific actions for you to take to improve your symptoms and your overall health.

-Please attend our End Hormone Havoc seminar to learn more about stress and its affects on the HPA axis and treatment options.
+Please attend our End Hormone Havoc seminar to learn more about stress, its affects on the HPA axis, adrenal fatigue and stress treatment options.